 More Deduction Tips

-Vehicle expenses are a legitimate business expense.
-Taking a deduction for vehicle expenses does not necessarily trigger an audit (no one really knows what does).
+As a legitimate business expense, you can deduct a vehicle.
+Taking a deduction for vehicle expenses does not necessarily trigger an audit.
+No one really knows what does.
 But, if you are audited, they will scrutinize it aggressively.
 Hopefully, this article will help you safely take this deduction.

-Of course, consult with your tax advisor to ensure that your specific situation is addressed.
+Of course, consult with your tax advisor to ensure you address your specific situation.